YucciGG/StormcrownVR/README.md

 - SSD: M.2 NVMe drive

 Now while this is a pretty high end computer, this list is designed to be ran on weaker systems as well.
 I don't have a minimum specs section because it would be hard to calculate that without any data.
 If you try the list, please report any performance issues!

-### Community Shaders:
-- Designed with performance in mind, but due to the mods added can still be a bit intensive
-### ENB
-- PI-CHO: Designed to be used with reprojection at 120hz, but during my tests ive been able to get 90hz, even outside.
-However it can dip to 72 fps in certain areas on my hardware.
-- Enhancher ENB: (Performance) A more lightweight ENB Preset which should offer similar performance to Community Shaders while still offering nice visuals
-- Enhancer ENB: (Quality) Same as above, just with more features such as more detailed shadows.
-Still pretty performance friendly

-If you want to add any ENB presets, feel free to do so!
-I might even include options for weather and even more demanding ENBs for those who prefer looks over frames

 ## Installation Guide
 Follow these steps to install Stormcrown VR and embark on your enhanced Skyrim journey: